Join Our Team

 • Ability to work full time (40 hours per week) between Monday through Friday or Tuesday through Saturday with some flexibility for emergency needs.

 This is a full-time, non-exempt (hourly) position scheduled to work 40 hours per week.
 The position offers benefits including healthcare coverage provided by the organization, paid holidays and paid time off.
-The full position description is available HERE.

 Volunteer With Us